header source

 Why not use a platform?

-Secondly, I wanted to try multilingual support.
+Secondly, there was a point of wanting to try multilingual support.

 Original Design